kret0s/tryton3_8/README.md

 # tryton3_8
-Tryton server and client, some needy documents as well
+Tryton server and client.
+Tryton-Dependency.txt
+All the needy stuff is here.